TheRealWaymar/GrapplingHookGame/Assets/README.txt

 William Browne L00151905
 ----------------------------------------
-NOTE: cut the multiplayer aspect of the original design doc as we are covering that with the multiplayer CA anyway and no point repeating work.

-Instead this game focuses on FPS movement using grappling and swinging through an obstacle course to hit objects.
+This game focuses on FPS movement using grappling and swinging through an obstacle course to hit objects.

 FEATURES
 --------------------------------